Cockatrice/Cockatrice/doc/doxygen/extra-pages/developer_documentation/network/protocol/protocol_game_command.md

 **Purpose:** Set sideboard configuration.

 **Server:**
-- `Server_Game::handleSetSideboardPlan`
+- `Server_Player::cmdSetSideboardPlan`
-- Stored server-side only
+- Allowed only before readying for the game
+- Requires a loaded deck
+- Requires sideboarding to be unlocked
+- Stores the current sideboard plan

 **Client:**
-- Not forwarded as a game event
+- No game event is generated

 ---